krakintgithub/main/roadmap/Readme.md

 - Make the code of conduct and ethics - done
 - Code the ButtCoin token swap contract - done
 - Deploy the native token components once ETH gas prices are lowered to reasonable levels - done
-- Deploy and document the ButtCoin token swap contract
+- Code and document the ButtCoin token swap contract